Sexual assault or harassment

 - if you need emergency contraception, medication should be started within 72 hours

 - if you would like HIV prevention drugs, medication should be started within 36 hours

 Any forensic evidence collected can be stored whilst you decide what to do next.

 Everybody reacts differently to any situation.
 You shouldn’t feel under any pressure to respond in a particular way.

 If you want to, you could:

 - discuss the incident and options with a Wellbeing Adviser or a University Counsellor (all fully trained and will maintain your confidentiality unless there is a threat to health or safety).
-You can request an appointment online or contact the Student Services helpdesk on 01225 383838
+Contact the Student Services helpdesk on 01225 383838

 - make a formal complaint through the Director of Student Services